kurator-dev/kurator/docs/proposals/rollout/rollout.md

 **Feature**: With the enhanced Kurator, developers can easily deploy their new releases to multiple clusters for validation testing.

-**Value**: Provides a simplified automated way to uniformly manage configuration distribution and grey scale releases across multiple clusters.
+**Value**: Provides a simplified automated way to uniformly manage configuration distribution and grey releases across multiple clusters.
 Validate new features of the product across multiple clusters in different environments.
 Avoid duplicate configurations and reduce workload.

-**Outcome**: With this feature, developers can easily assign uniform configurations to multiple clusters to improve reliability, availability, and storage efficiency for business publishing and easily achieve scalability.
+**Outcome**: With this feature, developers can easily distribute uniform configuration to multiple clusters to validate new features.
+Improve reliability and availability of releases and simplify work.

 ##### Story 2